African Schools on Line

 It requires a plan:

-- Thus far, billion's of pounds in finance and equipment have been expended through wide ranging ICT / school projects and undertaken by eminent institutions including World Bank, European Union & Microsoft.
-MaINLY unaudited and sadly short lived and certainly not sustainable.
+- Thus far, billion's of pounds in finance and equipment have been expended through wide ranging ICT / school projects and undertaken by eminent institutions.
+Unaudited and sadly short lived and proven to be unsustainable.

-Success has been achieved by assessing ,identifying and addressing potential limitations of local education provision and skills levels in each school, Thereby enabling the development of wider working partnerships i.e schools sharing resources and opening facilities for community benefit.
+Success has been achieved by assessing ,identifying and addressing potential limitations of local education provision, plus assessment of skills levels in each school.
+Thereby enabling the development of wider working partnerships i.e schools sharing resources, opening facilities for community benefit for improved outcomes.

 Our program fosters local ownership for state and independent Primary and Secondary education, whilst involving the local community to view and grasp the bigger picture of the actual potential for supporting such initiatives including access to training, adult education, social enterprise, etc.